Masterton: Wastewater

 A sewage system was completed in 1901.
-It drained through settlement ponds and filter beds to the Ruamahanga River south of the town.
+It drained through settlement ponds and filter beds to the Ruamāhanga River south of the town.
 The sewage farm's system included a newfangled "septic tank" which was subject to failures.

 In 2012, after a period of heavy rain, eels were found in a Masterton street.
 In 2013, when the existing treatment pond at the Homebush wastewater treatment plant was being replaced with a new pond, the council had to relocate an estimated 85,000 eels that were living in the old pond.
 Around half of the eels (about 20 tonnes), were rescued by the iwi Ngati Kahungunu for relocation into other Wairarapa lakes and streams.

-In March 2022, following periods of heavy rain, high levels of groundwater infiltration into the sewage network led to the emergency discharge of treated sewage into the Ruamahanga River from the Homebush wastewater treatment plant for a period of one week.
+In March 2022, following periods of heavy rain, high levels of groundwater infiltration into the sewage network led to the emergency discharge of treated sewage into the Ruamāhanga River from the Homebush wastewater treatment plant for a period of one week.
 In April 2023, the council was strongly criticised for continuing incidents of overflow of raw sewage into properties in Cockburn Street during periods of heavy rain, a recurring problem that dates from 2006.